Lunar Roving Vehicle: Early lunar mobility studies

 In the February 1964 issue of Popular Science, von Braun, then director of NASA's Marshall Space Flight Center (MSFC), discussed the need for a lunar surface vehicle, and revealed that studies had been underway at Marshall in conjunction with Lockheed, Bendix, Boeing, General Motors, Brown Engineering, Grumman, and Bell Aerospace.
+Saverio Morea was named LRV Manager at MSFC in 1961.

 Beginning in the early 1960s, a series of studies centering on lunar mobility were conducted under Marshall.
 This began with the lunar logistics system (LLS), followed by the mobility laboratory (MOLAB), then the lunar scientific survey module (LSSM), and finally the mobility test article (MTA).
 In early planning for the Apollo program, it had been assumed that two Saturn V launch vehicles would be used for each lunar mission: one for sending the crew aboard a Lunar Surface Module (LSM) to lunar orbit, landing, and returning, and a second for sending an LSM-Truck (LSM-T) with all of the equipment, supplies, and transport vehicle for use by the crew while on the surface.
 All of the first Marshall studies were based on this dual-launch assumption, allowing a large, heavy, roving vehicle.

-Grumman and Northrop, in the fall of 1962, began to design pressurized-cabin vehicles, with electric motors for each wheel.
-At about this same time Bendix and Boeing started their own internal studies on lunar transportation systems.
+Grumman and Northrop, in late 1962, began to design pressurized-cabin vehicles, with electric motors for each wheel.
+At about this same time, Bendix and Boeing started their internal studies on lunar transportation systems.
 Mieczysław Bekker, now with General Motors Defense Research Laboratories at Santa Barbara, California, was completing a study for NASA's Jet Propulsion Laboratory on a small, uncrewed lunar roving vehicle for the Surveyor program.
 Ferenc Pavlics, originally from Hungary, used a wire-mesh design for "resilient wheels," a design that would be followed in future small rovers.

 In early 1963, NASA selected Marshall for studies in an Apollo Logistics Support System (ALSS).
 Following reviews of all earlier efforts, this resulted in a 10-volume report.
 Included was the need for a pressurized vehicle in the 6490–8470 lb weight range, accommodating two men with their expendables and instruments for traverses up to two weeks in duration.
-In June 1964, Marshall awarded contracts to Bendix and to Boeing, with GM's lab designated as the vehicle technology subcontractor.
+In June 1964, Marshall awarded contracts to Bendix and Boeing, with GM's lab designated as the vehicle technology subcontractor.
 Bell Aerospace was already under contract for studies of Lunar Flying Vehicles.